Table of contents

 III.
 Google Apps for Education, Nonprofits, or Government

 Google also offers Google Apps for Work for free to qualifying education, nonprofit, and government users.
 Apart from this, Google also offered a free version of Google Apps that has now been discontinued for new users – legacy users can continue to use a reduced set of features at no cost.

-The Google Apps admin console lets you oversee and manage your deployment.
+The admin console lets you oversee and manage your deployment.
 You can add and remove services, modify billing, manage devices, create user accounts, set up Google Apps email, and perform other administrative tasks through this Admin Console.

 Note: Some settings might not be visible on the main Admin Console dashboard – just click on the ‘More Controls’ footer bar and you can then drag any more of your frequently used settings to the main screen.

 You need to verify ownership of your domain before using it with Google Apps.
-Google allows up to 21 days to do so; however, some services, such as Gmail, will remain unavailable till you have confirmed ownership of your domain.
+Google allows up to 21 days to do so; however, some services, such as Gmail, will remain unavailable until you have confirmed ownership of your domain.